FREQUENTLY ASKED QUESTIONS

 Q: What is the panel's role?

-A: The panel screens applicants for the quality of their past work, their suitability for the project being developed and evidence of their ability to work well with the community and other design professionals.
-Selection panels can recommend an artist or team for the public art projects after reviewing the talent pool or they can develop a short-list of finalists to present project design concepts.
-The panel then reviews these initial concepts and interviews the artists before making a final recommendation for the project.
+A: The panel screens applicants for the quality of their work, their suitability for the project, and their ability to work well with the community and other design professionals.
+The panel can directly recommend an artist or team after reviewing the talent pool, or it can select finalists to develop concepts and interview before making a final recommendation.

 Q: What occurs after the panel makes a recommendation?

-A: The panel’s recommendation must be reviewed by the Phoenix Arts and Culture Commission, an 18-member volunteer citizen advisory board and approved by the Mayor and City Council before the artist(s) can be placed under contract and begin work on the project.
+A: Recommendations are reviewed by the Phoenix Arts and Culture Commission, a volunteer citizen advisory board, and approved by the Mayor and City Council before artists are placed under contract.

 Q: How can Phoenix residents participate in the Public Art Program process?

-A: Artists work directly with city residents and other stakeholders to create projects that contribute to Phoenix’s unique sense of place.
-Community meetings are held wherever projects are being developed, so that residents can share their values, thoughts and insights with artists.
-Whenever possible, artists use the information they gather at public meetings to develop their designs.
+A: Artists work directly with city residents and other stakeholders to create projects that contribute to Phoenix's unique sense of place.
+Community meetings are held wherever projects are developed, so that residents can share their thoughts and insights with artists.
+Whenever possible, artists use those community insights to develop their designs.

 Q: Where have art projects been placed?

-A: Over the past 21 years, artwork has been placed in a wide range of public facilities and spaces, including neighborhood parks, community centers, bridges, plazas, streets, canal banks, overpasses, recycling centers, aviation facilities and other important civic features.
+A: Artwork has been integrated into a wide range of public buildings and spaces, including neighborhood parks, community centers, bridges, plazas, streets, canal banks, freeway overpasses, recycling centers, airports and other important civic features.
 Information about completed public art projects throughout the city can be found at phoenix.gov/arts.

 Q: Have any projects received special recognition?

 A: The Public Art Program has garnered numerous awards for design excellence, including two Design for Transportation Awards from the U.S. Department of Transportation and the National Endowment for the Arts.
-In addition, the program has been honored with several Valley Forward Association Environmental Excellence Awards, including the 2003 President's Award.
-It has also been featured in prominent articles in The New York Times, Newsweek Magazine, The Wall Street Journal, Art in America, The Atlantic Monthly and Landscape Architecture, among others.
+In addition, the program has been honored with many Arizona Forward Association Environmental Excellence Awards and Public Art Network Year in Review recognitions.
+Its achievements have been featured both online and in print in The New York Times, Newsweek Magazine, The Wall Street Journal, Art in America, Places, The Atlantic Monthly, Landscape Architecture, Dezeen and many other publications and forums.

 Q: How are projects picked?

-A Each year, the Phoenix Office of Arts and Culture works with other city departments and the Mayor and City Council to develop the annual Public Art Project Plan.
-The plan identifies capital improvement projects throughout Phoenix that offer the best opportunity for artwork that provide the greatest public benefit.
-Projects are sometimes concentrated in specific areas of the city where multiple capital improvement projects are underway.
+A: The Phoenix Office of Arts and Culture works with the community, other city departments and the Mayor and City Council to develop the annual Public Art Project Plan.
+The plan identifies capital improvement projects and sites that could benefit the most from public art enhancements.
+Projects are sometimes concentrated in specific areas of the city to maximize the benefits of where multiple capital improvement projects are underway.

-A: Yes.
-The yearly Public Art Project Plan is reviewed and recommended by the Arts and Culture Commission, which then presents the plan to the Mayor and City Council for review and approval.
-Budgets for individual projects range from $10,000 to more than $2.5 million.
-The total budget for each project includes the artist’s contract amount (which generally covers design, fabrication and installation) and the administrative costs for the project.
+A: The Public Art Project Plan is reviewed each spring by the Arts and Culture Commission and the Phoenix City Council.
+Budgets for individual projects range from less than $10,000 to more than $2.5 million.

 Q: Where are the opportunities for Arizona artists?

-A: The Public Art Program is committed to providing opportunities for Arizona artists.
-Arizona artists are eligible to compete for city of Phoenix public art projects that involve national competitions.
-Many Arizona public artists get their start with Phoenix public art projects and go on to compete successfully for projects nationwide, thus advancing their careers.
+A: The Public Art Program is committed to providing opportunities for professional Arizona artists.
+Since 1986, more than 50 percent of city-sponsored public art projects have been created by Arizona artists and designers.
+Professional Arizona artists are encouraged to compete for all city of Phoenix public art projects.
+Some Arizona public artists who get their start with projects in Phoenix go on to advance their careers through projects nationwide.

 Q: Why don't you make all public art projects available only to Arizona artists?